isabella232/experience-manager-headless-adaptive-forms.en/help/render-first-headless-adaptive-form.md

     1. After the completion, open the localhost:3000 in your browser window to view rendered Headless Adaptive Form.
     1. To test the submission functionality, login to your AEM Forms Server, and use the **Preview the form in HTML** option to open the form in preview mode.

-The [Storybook](https://opensource.adobe.com/aem-forms-af-runtime/storybook/) provides a list of components and rules that can be set on various Headless Adaptive Forms along with some example of JSON representation of Headless Adaptive Forms.
+The [Storybook](https://opensource.adobe.com/aem-forms-af-runtime/storybook/) provides a list of components and rules that can be set on various Headless Adaptive Forms along with some example of JSON structure of Headless Adaptive Forms.
 You can also look at [specifications](/help/assets/Headless-Adaptive-Form-Specification.pdf) document to learn about various rules and properties related to Headless Adaptive Forms.